jaspector

 A building permit is required for most construction in unincorporated Snohomish County.

+Not all construction work requires a permit in unincorporated Snohomish County, WA.
 The following work is generally exempt: One-story detached accessory structures under 200 sq ft (with limitations); Fences under 6 feet high (setback requirements still apply); Retaining walls under 4 feet high; Driveways and sidewalks on private property; Painting, papering, and similar finish work; Minor repairs.
 Note: While exempt from building permits, other permits may be required (setback compliance, flood hazard permits, etc.).
 See Assistance Bulletin #74 and Snohomish County Code Section 30.50.103 for the complete exemption list.
+When in doubt, confirm with the local building department before starting work.